-Each player, team Captain, team members/extra players, coach, trainer, relatives, parents, guardians or officials attached to either the Host Nation or the participating teams shall, during all matches and at all times while within the precincts of the site of a Junior Team Competitions event, conduct himself or herself in a professional manner.
-The provisions below shall apply while within the precincts of each such site, and references to the site shall include tournament hotels, transport, all tournament facilities and locations of tournament functions or activities.
+Each player and Related Person shall, during all matches and at all times while within the precincts of the site of a Junior Team Competitions event, conduct himself or herself in a professional manner.
+The provisions below shall apply to all players while within the precincts of each such site, and references to the site shall include tournament hotels, transport, all tournament facilities and locations of tournament functions or activities.